EasyEmail is autocomplete for Gmail

 EasyEmail, emerging from Y Combinator’s latest batch, is aiming to get inside your inbox and help you navigate future messages using the past as a guide with an autocomplete-like feature.

 After downloading the Chrome plugin, the service spends 10-20 minutes pouring through your sent messages and building up a good idea of how you write emails.
 From there, the service lounges in your “compose message” window bringing the insights of autocomplete to the body of your message.
-The interface can get a little crowded and the utility takes some effort curating responses early on, which you can actively delete from future suggestions.
+The interface can get a little crowded and the utility takes some effort curating responses early on which you can actively delete from future suggestions.

-Compared to the predictive text features on your phone, which may complete a word or two, EasyEmail is ambitiously trying to complete your sentences based on how you usually complete your sentences in emails.
+Compared to the predictive text features on your phone which may complete a word or two, EasyEmail is ambitiously trying to complete your sentences based on how you usually complete your sentences in emails.

 Your mileage with the plugin will depend strongly on what you use it for.
 In its earliest iteration the app seems most useful to those trapped in sending a lot of monotonous messages.
 If you’re working in something like sales or PR where you’re making the same pitch over and over again and dealing with a lot of the same questions, I can imagine the time saved is a lot more palpable.
 For me, the plugin was surfacing a lot of nonsense for the sake of quantity over quality, clearly communicating that there’s still a long way to go in improving the plugin’s smarts.